 Why do you travel alone?
 How do you travel alone?
 Do you feel safe?

 Because it’s difficult to arrange many different schedules and I am impatient.
 I think if you’re always waiting on others to become available, you might miss out on some adventures.
 I don’t necessarily prefer traveling solo over traveling with friends (or vice versa).
-Both have its own pros and cons, but it’s more of a matter of convenience.
+Both have its own pros and cons, and it’s more of a matter of convenience.

 Traveling solo might be a daunting experience to many, and I have to admit I was pretty nervous before I went on my first solo trip.
 That said, it’s actually not very difficult at all!
 In all of my solo destinations so far, I have always felt safe, even when I went to countries like India on my own which may have been deemed “unsafe”.
 As long as you exercise common sense and remain vigilant, i don’t find it to be too different than any other travels.